bloomberg/ts-blank-space/README.md

 ### Arrow function return types that introduce a new line

-If the annotation marking the return type of an arrow function introduces a new line before the `=>` then only replacing it with blank space would be incorrect.
+If the annotation marking the return type of an arrow function introduces a new line before the `=>`, then only replacing it with blank space would be incorrect.

-So in addition to removing the type annotation, the `)` is moved down to the end of the type annotation.
+Therefore, in addition to removing the type annotation, the `)` is moved down to the end of the type annotation.

 Example input: